kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 [Another recent study](https://pmc.ncbi.nlm.nih.gov/articles/PMC9586273/pdf/pnas.202210412.pdf) found that over long periods of time, cardinal measures of personal wellbeing were correlated with objective outcomes (such as moving to a new neighborhood if unhappy where you live), suggesting that cardinal judgments are not always noisy or idiosyncratic.

 The question of cardinal vs ordinal judgments is far from settled, and much depends on the specifics of the problem and the audience.
-However, it does seems that in the setting of decentralized capital allocation by a large and heterogenous group of voters, that ordinal judgments should be -- at the very least -- the default.
+However, it does seem that in the setting of decentralized capital allocation by a large and heterogeneous group of voters, that ordinal judgments should be -- at the very least -- the default.

 ## Audience Selection

 An important consideration in running a pairwise voting process is audience selection.
-Pairwise methods are very well adapted to the setting of _distributed capital allocation by a heterogenous audience_.
+Pairwise methods are very well adapted to the setting of _distributed capital allocation by a heterogeneous audience_.
 It thrives here primarily due to the way that it can direct participant attention efficiently over a wide range of items, without requiring participants to have deep prior knowledge of the items in question.

 In contrast, pairwise methods are less effective when used by a _small audience of experts_, who are more likely to have _strong prior knowledge_ of the items in question.